jamescarruthers/PlotteRXY/README.md

 The build is fairly simple, you'll need access to a 3D printer to print off the various parts.
 Most of the parts are symetrical, so it's a fairly simple list of parts.

 The rest of the parts you'll need are here; https://docs.google.com/spreadsheets/d/1bjWigQsAcE3DGmHS4qicfL3H79G1RvEPnRx3VYNnScU/

+# Improvements

+The weight of the Y-axis is probably more than it needs to be, a redesign of the Y-axis carriers to use 2020 instead of 2040 would halve the weight and probably improve acceleration and speed even further.